 NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) are very commonly used among weightlifters to treat aches and pains.
 If abused, they can cause many side effects including gastrointestinal bleeding, elevated blood pressure and kidney injuries.
 They also contribute to a higher risk of heart attacks.

-Depakote is both a mood stabiliser for bipolar disorder and an anti-convulsant (anti-seizure) medication.
-This mood stabiliser will cause significant weight gain, however in some cases there may not be any other options for a client to stabilise their mental health.
+Depakote is both a mood stabiliser for bipolar disorder and an anticonvulsant (anti-seizure) medication.
+These mood stabilisers will cause significant weight gain, however in some cases there may not be any other options for a client to stabilise their mental health.
 If your client is taking this medication, it’s a good idea to talk to them about it and design a fitness plan which takes this into consideration.

 Remeron is an antidepressant that enhances serotonin and norepinephrine which, when naturally occurring, contribute to weight loss.
 However, the antihistamine activity of this drug may tip the scales toward weight gain.
 This is why it’s important to know if a client is taking this medication, as it may explain any weight loss goals not being achieved.

 To learn more about the safest way to train clients, click here to check out the AIF’s Master Trainer Program™ course which includes dual qualifications in Personal Training (Cert IV in Fitness) and Fitness Coach (Cert III in Fitness).

 The information provided in this article should not replace the advice of a qualified medical professional.